How to Become a Fish and Game Warden

 They might spend significant time in the field monitoring activity and looking for violations.

-They become experts in knowing the rules and knowing how to enforce them in an effective way.
+They become experts in knowing the rules and knowing how to enforce them effectively.

 Steps to Becoming a Fish and Game Warden